Baby changing bags

 A changing bag is often the first thing parents treat themselves to once they find out they're having a baby, but it's worth doing some research rather than judging them purely on style.

-Baby changing bags are one of the most useful baby products you can buy, according to parents.
+Baby changing bags are one of the you can buy, according to parents.
 They are essential for carrying around everything you need for your baby, including nappies, wipes and spare clothes.
 They usually have lots of pockets designed for different items, as well as a foldaway changing mat included.

 Ask yourself these questions before you buy your changing bag: